ErisTheCat/BD-C5500-Telnet-Enabler/README.md

 # Notes
 The USB must be EXT3 if you want write access on it.
 This is especially useful for backing up your NAND with the following command : <pre>for n in `seq 0 21`; do nanddump -f mtd$n.dump /dev/mtd$n; done </pre>

+The telnet username is root with no password.
 # Credits

 Thanks to the following forum thread, without which this Proof-Of-Concept would not have been possible: